A Preference-Driven Methodology for High-Quality Solidity Code Generation: Experimental Setup

 \subsection{Constructed Dataset}

 We construct our dataset following a systematic three-stage process to ensure comprehensive coverage of functional correctness, gas efficiency, and security optimization objectives.

-\textit{Stage 1: Base Dataset Collection.} We utilize SolEval~\cite{peng2025soleval} as our foundation and expand it by randomly crawling 19 high-star GitHub projects, resulting in 1,125 function samples for training and 382 samples for testing.
-This expansion ensures broader coverage of real-world smart contract patterns and implementation diversity.
+\textit{Stage 1: Base Dataset Collection.} We utilize SolEval~\cite{peng2025soleval} as our foundation and expand it by systematically selecting 19 high-star GitHub projects based on specific criteria: star ratings, recent commits (within 6 months), diverse contract types (e.g., DeFi, NFT), and test case availability.
+We specifically filter out focal methods lacking test cases, resulting in an average of 2.4 test cases per focal function.
+This systematic selection yields 1,125 function samples for training and 382 samples for testing, ensuring broader coverage of real-world smart contract patterns and implementation diversity.

 \textit{Stage 2: Multi-Model Code Generation.} Following SolEval's best practices and the prompt construction pipeline shown in Figure~\ref{fig:prompt_construction}, we perform inference across 16 mainstream large language models to generate 104,640 function samples.
+To handle repository-level context, we first retrieve source files and parse them with Treesitter to extract types, functions, state variables, and constants.
+We employ static program analysis to identify contextual dependencies by capturing all function calls defined outside the current function scope, extracting their signatures, and building a dependency graph connecting the focal function to its required context.
+We store the invocation signatures along with their definitions, creating a comprehensive context database for each function sample.
 We then apply rigorous filtering to remove functionally incorrect implementations, retaining 12,096 valid function samples that pass all unit tests.

-\textit{Stage 3: Preference-Based Sample Selection.} We employ PageRank algorithm to rank and select high-quality samples for preference optimization.
+\textit{Stage 3: Preference-Based Sample Selection.} We employ the PageRank algorithm to rank and select high-quality samples for preference optimization.
 This process yields our final multi-objective dataset comprising 6,520 functional-correctness optimization samples, 533 security-related samples, and 533 gas optimization samples, each containing unique problem prompts with preferred and rejected solution pairs.

 Table~\ref{tab:dataset_stats} shows the dataset construction process, demonstrating the rigorous filtering and selection methodology that ensures high-quality training data across all optimization dimensions.
 The final dataset integrates samples from all three optimization stages, encompassing Pass@k, Gas@k, and Secure@k objectives.
 This multi-objective approach ensures our dataset trains models to generate contracts that are simultaneously accurate, efficient, and secure, addressing critical challenges in real-world smart contract development.
 We filter samples with identical or near-identical ranking scores to maintain dataset quality.
 We ensure no overlap between data seeds across the three optimization categories, guaranteeing diverse problem coverage and instruction variety.
 During training, we combine all three datasets (i.e., correctness, security, and gas) to enable simultaneous multi-objective optimization.